 - 1 tsp cumin

-- Soak beans overnight for best nutrient absorption.
+- Soak beans overnight for best nutrient absorption and faster cooking.

 - Melt the butter (or oil) in a 6 quart pot and saute onions and peppers until soft.